silverstripe/cwp/docs/en/04_Performance_Guide/00_Performance_Testing.md

 In addition to local testing, you want to get real world performance samples on the CWP infrastructure early and frequently.
-While you can run low concurrency tests with a handful of users unannounced, please contact the [CWP Helpdesk](https://www.cwp.govt.nz/service-desk/new-request/) before testing with high request volumes - this allows the team to configure the site to expect unusual traffic peaks, whitelist testing IP addresses, and generally not panic if the site begins to show signs of struggle.
+While you can run low concurrency tests with a handful of users unannounced, please contact the [CWP Service Desk](https://www.cwp.govt.nz/service-desk/new-request/) before testing with high request volumes - this allows the team to configure the site to expect unusual traffic peaks, whitelist testing IP addresses, and generally not panic if the site begins to show signs of struggle.
 You should do this at least three days before you intend to test.
-Generally this will performed by a specialist testing company.
+Generally this will be performed by a specialist testing company.

 ## Next